Preskoči na glavni sadržaj

 • Facade workers — insulation and exterior finishes

-• Tile layers and floor workers — residential finishing work
+• Tile layers and floor workers — residential finishing

 • Welders and metalworkers — structural and industrial work